andyroutt/eDiscovery-Export-Tool/README.md

 # eDiscovery-Export-Tool

-Powershell script to create and download eDiscovery searches from Purview Compliance Portal.
+Powershell script to create and download eDiscovery searches from the Microsoft Purview Compliance Portal.
 Supports assigning export jobs by region and downloading via the command line.

 ### Prerequisites